Mega-Disaster Tracking

 6) Learning how to farm, forage, fish and hunt.

-8) Seeking out spiritual guidance to enhance your intuitive capacity to anticipate trouble ahead.
+8) Seeking out spiritual guidance and enhancing our intuitive capacity to anticipate trouble ahead.

 Click on the orange links above (or the ones listed in the "Topics" menu) to get a crash course on the subject or suggestions for gear and supplies.